jmseckler/MUSE-preprocessing/README.md

 # MUSE-preprocessing
 This is a repository for 3D-MUSE preprocessing software

+Data Surveyor Needs to be run first to generate metadata files.
+Command: python data_surveyor.py <File Name> <Path to Data> <Options>

+--o <path> 		Changes output directory
+--su 		Perform Data Survey
+--r 		Finds all folders in the base directory
+--f 		Creates a video flythrough (Linux Only)
+--i 		Saves the invidual curves for means, variance, and difference

 This is a help for Seckler Post Processing Software.
 It expects to accept the input from MUSE REVA Preprocessing Software.
 Command: python post_processing.py <File Name> <Path to Data> <Run Array> <Options>